nextstrain/mpox/phylogenetic/README.md

 ### Deploy

-⚠️ The below is outdated and needs to be adjusted for the new build names (mpxv instead of monkeypox, etc.)
+⚠️ The below is outdated and needs to be adjusted for the new build names (mpox instead of monkeypox, etc.)

 <details>